 - A United States citizen or Permanent Resident*

 - Able to obtain a security clearance

 Colleges and universities participating in the SFS program must be selected by the National Science Foundation through a competitive process.
-Carnegie Mellon participates in the SFS program through its designation as a National Center of Academic Excellence (CAE) in Information Assurance/Cyber Defense Education, Information Assurance/Cyber Defense Research (CAE-R), and in Cyber Operations (CAE-Cyber Ops).
+Carnegie Mellon participates in the SFS program through its designation as a National Center of Academic Excellence (CAE) in Information Assurance/Cyber Defense Education and Information Assurance/Cyber Defense Research (CAE-R).

 *Security clearances, and many federal agencies, require U.S. citizenship.
 It is the recipient's responsibility to attain such a position in state, local, tribal or territorial governments given these limitations.

 Obligations to the federal government